Manage HDInsight clusters by using the Apache Ambari Web UI

 CLUSTERNAME is the name of your cluster.

 Connecting to Ambari on HDInsight requires HTTPS.
 When prompted for authentication, use the admin account name and password you provided when the cluster was created.
+If you are not prompted for credentials, check your network settings to confirm there is no connectivity issue between the client and the Azure HDInsight Clusters.

 SSH tunnel (proxy)